VIJAYADASS/Coursera/README.md

  You will be creating a grid layout commonly called the Holy Grail layout
 # Targeted CSS
 You will practice using combination selectors to create a menu for the Little Lemon restaurant.
+# Transform and Transition property
+To animate the letter boxes created on the webpage using the transform and transition properties inside CSS to add interactivity to the page.